 Independent study of topics not offered as regular courses.
-Pre-Requisite(s): Permission of the instructor
+Pre-Requisite(s): Permission of the instructor course descriptions, students are directed to the schedule of classes, available in the Registrar's Office.

 EN 170-79/270-79/370-79/470-79 Special Topics in English (2-4 SH)